 The CCA Program uses an integrated course design to develop students’ skills and behaviours to meet the competencies outlined in the CCA Scope of Practice and Competency Framework.
 The Scope of Practice defines the roles, responsibilities, functions, and limitations while the Framework sets out the competencies required of a newly certified CCA.

-The outcomes are met through the successful completion of thirteen modules, six external certificates, and defined placements.
-Upon successful completion of the Continuing Care Assistant Program, CCA graduates will have demonstrated the ability to:
+Upon successful completion of the Continuing Care Assistant education preparation the CCA graduates will have demonstrated the ability at a minimum of entry-level competence:

 1. Apply a person-centred philosophy of care in all client interactions.

 2. Provide appropriate care within their scope of practice, as identified in the competency framework, and according to employers’ policies and procedures, including: